 The three socialized for a period and Collins said he was going home.
 Collins didn’t go home, however.
 Rather than walking in the direction of his house, he reversed and went back towards Culbertson’s Chapel.

 No one saw him alive again.
-Later on, it was revealed that Collins asked Jennings to walk Lucy Moore to her home.
-He wanted to dispel suspicions that they would be married Wednesday.
-The reason for this has been lost to time.
+It eventually came out that Collins asked Jennings to walk Lucy Moore to home after the service.
+He wanted to ensure no one knew they were getting married.

 The Mystery Deepens

 The case remains a mystery.
-Witnesses in the area reported seeing a flash of light from the direction of the church later that night, but no sound was heard.
+Witnesses reported seeing a flash of light from the direction of the church that night, but no sound was heard.
+The question remains as to where Collins went that night.

-There remains the question of where Collins was going that night.
 We are left to wonder if someone chased him in that direction, or if he met someone.
-His shirt was open, but that could be expected of someone walking several miles a warm night, particularly if they wore their “Sunday best.”
-Rumors went through the community that Collins was actually murdered elsewhere and dropped by the road so there wouldn’t be any trace evidence or signs of fight near the body.
+His shirt was open, but that could be expected of someone walking several miles on a warm night, particularly if they wore their “Sunday best.”
+Rumors drifted through the community that Collins was actually murdered elsewhere and dropped by the road to eliminate any trace evidence or signs of a struggle.

 No further proceedings ever came about.
-Jennings and Easterling were never prosecuted, and their possible criminal involvement with Collins was never established.
+Jennings and Easterling were never prosecuted, and any possible criminal involvement with Collins was never established.
 Collins’s death remains a cold case.